code-schreiber/QuickCode/README.md

  <img src='https://github.com/code-schreiber/QuickCode/raw/develop/fastlane/metadata/android/en-US/images/icon.png' width='100' height='100'/>
 </p>

-Where do you usually put a code that will be scanned soon?
+Where do you usually put a code that will be scanned soon? 🤔

 With Quick Code, you can instantly be ready for showing your code to be scanned in seconds, even when offline!
 Just import your pdf or image to Quick Code and have it two taps away.
-You can then instantly show your e-ticket anywhere you are, at an event, at the station or even at the airport.
+You can then instantly show your e-ticket anywhere you are, at an event, at the station or even at the airport ✈️

 Features to come:
 - App shortcuts, reducing the time to get to your code to one single tap from the home screen